MarsBased/handbook/sections/rituals.md

 ## Martian Retreat

 Once a year, we do a company retreat.
-A couple of years back, our developer Oriol came up with this great idea and we let him organise it.
+A few years back, our very own Oriol came up with this great idea and we let him organise it.

 The idea is to go somewhere for a couple of working days (fly in and Martian Day on Thursday, and Zerg Rush on Friday) and then the more adventurous can enjoy a weekend away, too, if they want.